typedb/typedb-docs/12-comparisons/01-semantic-web-and-grakn.md

 Grakn infers that the vessel QEII plays the role of `departing-vessel` in a `departure` relation, the equivalent in this case of the `nextDeparture` class.

 The use of `rdfs:domain` and `rdfs:range` are useful in the context of the web, where federated data can often be found to be incomplete.
 As Grakn doesn't live on the web, the need for these concepts is reduced.
-Plus, most of this inferred data is already natively represented in Grakn's conceptual model.
+Further, most of this inferred data is already natively represented in Grakn's conceptual model.
 A lot of this is due to its higher level model and the usage of rules.
 Therefore, directly mapping `rdfs:range` and `rdfs:domain` to a concept in Grakn is usually naive and leads to redundancies.
 Instead, translating these concepts into Grakn should be done on a case by case basis using rules and roles.

 ## OWL